Recovery and Healing After Gastric Banding (Lap-Band) Surgery

-Gastric Banding (Lap Band) procedure works by limiting how much food you can hold in your stomach.
-Unlike gastric bypass and gastric band surgery, the digestive system is not re-routed, and the stomach is not reduced in size.
+Gastric Banding (Lap-Band) works by limiting how much food you can hold in your stomach.
+Unlike gastric bypass and duodenal switch surgery, the digestive system is not re-routed, and the stomach size is not reduced.
 Instead, a silicone band is placed around a portion of the stomach, creating a small pouch in the stomach without permanently altering it.

-There are a few primary considerations that you need to make following your surgery:
+There are a few primary considerations that you need to make following your gastric banding surgery.

 - Ensure that you are getting enough rest.
 You should not be overdoing it from the moment that you wake up from your operation.
 Your surgeon will give you very specific requirements about how much physical activity you can engage in immediately following your surgery as well as from week to week during the initial weeks of your lap band recovery process.

 - Post-op diet after gastric banding is essential.
 For the first week after the surgery, you are going to be drinking primarily thin or clear liquids rather than eating solid foods.
 Skim milk, clear broth, fruit juice, and similar liquids will make up most of your diet.
-Over time, you will be able to add other foods to your diet, but it is important that you only use physician-recommended foods until you are cleared for a regular diet.
+Over time, you will be able to add other foods to your diet, but it is important that you only use physician-https://mexicobariatriccenter.com/gastric-banding-system-post-operative-diet/recommended foods until you are cleared for a regular diet.
 Otherwise, you can make yourself sick.

 - Remember that the first few weeks of your recuperation are going to be the most important.
 During this time, you absolutely must follow all of the directions that your physician gives you to make sure that you are healing properly and thoroughly.
-Follow the diet, the exercise plan and the recovery guidelines that your surgeon sets for you to the letter.
+Follow the diet, physical activity/exercise routine, and the recovery guidelines that your surgeon sets for you to the letter.